A direct algebraic proof for the non-positivity of Liouvillian spectral values and controlling the dissipative gap of systems with normal Lindblad operators: Introduction

 of open quantum systems, where $\dm_t$ denotes the system's density operator at time $t$, can always be written in the \emph{Lindblad form} \cite{Lindblad1976-48,Gorini1976-17,Breuer2007,Rivas2012,Wolf2008-279}

-Here, $\hH$ is the Hamiltonian, comprising the system Hamiltonian and possibly further terms like the Lamb-shift Hamiltonian arising in the weak-coupling regime \cite{Davies1974-39,Davies1976-219,Duemcke1979-34,Breuer2007}, the \emph{Lindblad operators} $\hL_k$ describe the effect of interactions with the environment, $[\hA,\hB]=\hA\hB-\hB\hA$ is the commutator, $\{\hA,\hB\}=\hA\hB+\hB\hA$ is the anticommutator, and we have dropped time labels $t$ to shorten the notation.
+Here, $\hH$ is the Hamiltonian, comprising the system Hamiltonian and possibly further terms like the Lamb-shift Hamiltonian arising in the weak-coupling regime \cite{Davies1974-39,Davies1976-219,Duemcke1979-34,Breuer2007}, the \emph{Lindblad operators} $\hL_a$ describe the effect of interactions with the environment, $[\hA,\hB]=\hA\hB-\hB\hA$ is the commutator, and $\{\hA,\hB\}=\hA\hB+\hB\hA$ is the anticommutator.
 We refer to the generator $\L$ as the \emph{Liouville super-operator} or \emph{Liouvillian}.
+To shorten the notation, we have dropped time labels $t$ for the Liouvillian, Hamiltonian, and Lindblad operators in the Lindblad master equation \eqref{eq:LME}.
+In the following, we will only be concerned with the spectrum of $\L$ at a fixed time.